sjentsch/lsjDocs/Ch11/Ch11_tTest_04.rst

 The interpretation of this output should be fairly obvious.
 You read the output for the Welch’s test in the same way that you would for the Student’s test.
-You’ve got your descriptive statistics, the test results and some other information.
-So that’s all pretty easy.
+You have got your descriptive statistics, the test results and some other information.
+So that is all pretty easy.

-Except, except… our result isn’t significant anymore.
+Except, except… our result is not significant anymore.
 When we ran the Student test we did get a significant effect, but the Welch test on the same data set is not (*t*\(23.02) = 2.03, *p* = 0.054).
 What does this mean?
 Should we panic?
 Is the sky burning?
 Probably not.
-The fact that one test is significant and the other isn’t doesn’t itself mean very much, especially since I kind of rigged the data so that this would happen.
-As a general rule, it’s not a good idea to go out of your way to try to interpret or explain the difference between a *p*-value of 0.049 and a *p*-value of 0.051.
+The fact that one test is significant and the other is not does not itself mean very much, especially since I kind of rigged the data so that this would happen.
+As a general rule, it is not a good idea to go out of your way to try to interpret or explain the difference between a *p*-value of 0.049 and a *p*-value of 0.051.
 If this sort of thing happens in real life, the *difference* in these *p*-values